LaMitaOne/SkiaCustomThreadedBase/README.md

 It started as the engine of my vcl flowmotion, then morphed to skia flowmotion and now its in almost all i made for skia4delphi, so i thought maybe some base would be not bad to start from always....and maybe some of you can use it somehow too or ...make it better :)

 With this base, I can finally do all the things I always wanted to create... or probably more ^^  but sleep not so much anymore lol

+and now YOU can do everything you ever wanted TOO

 How It Works: